ObolNetwork/charon/README.md

 - [Go Guidelines](goguidelines.md): Guidelines and principals relating to go development
 - [Contributing](contributing.md): How to contribute to charon; githooks, PR templates, etc.

-For source code documentation, there is always the [charon godocs](https://pkg.go.dev/github.com/obolnetwork/charon).
+There is always the [charon godocs](https://pkg.go.dev/github.com/obolnetwork/charon) for the source code documentation.

 ## Supported Consensus Layer Clients

-Charon integrates into the Ethereum consensus stack as middleware between the validator client and the beacon node via the official [Eth Beacon Node REST API](https://ethereum.github.io/beacon-APIs/#/).
+Charon integrates into the Ethereum consensus stack as a middleware between the validator client and the beacon node via the official [Eth Beacon Node REST API](https://ethereum.github.io/beacon-APIs/#/).
 Charon supports any upstream beacon node that serves the Beacon API.
 Charon supports any downstream standalone validator client that consumes the Beacon API.